h0bb3/s4rdm3x/paper.md

 # Summary

 Architectural drift and erosion are common problems in long lived software systems.
-Reflexion modeling is a technique that can perform static architecture conformance checking to combat such problems during the life cykle of a system.
+Reflexion modeling is a technique that can perform static architecture conformance checking to find such problems during the lifecykle of a system.
 However, reflexion modeling relies on a mapping of the source code to the modules of the architecture.
 Such a mapping currently needs to be manually created and maintained which is infeasible at scale.

 ``S4rdm3x`` is a tool suite to perform experiments in automatic mapping of source code to modular architecure definitions, also called the orphan adoption problem.
 It aims to be a testbed for new development in this area and provides baseline implementations of current clustering techniques for orphan adoption.